Naveen7505/Movie-App/README.md

 # Movie-App
-just download node module by writing npm i and then run the project
+just download node_module dependency by given command npm i and then run the project.